OCA/server-env/server_environment/readme/CONFIGURE.md

 will take the precedence on environment and `RUNNING_ENV` over `ODOO_STAGE`.

-`ODOO_STAGE` is used for odoo.sh platform where we can't set `RUNNING_ENV`, possible observed values are `production`, `staging` and `dev`
+`ODOO_STAGE` is used for odoo.sh platform where we can't set `RUNNING_ENV`, possible observed values are ‘production’, ‘staging’ and ‘dev’.
+‘dummy’ is also used on that platform when it tests a version before putting it in production.

-Values associated to keys containing 'passw' are only displayed in the 'dev' environment.
+Values associated to keys containing ‘passw’ are only displayed in the ‘dev’ environment.

-If you don't provide any value, test is used as a safe default.
+If you don't provide any value, ‘test’ is used as a safe default.

 You have several possibilities to set configuration values: